sffjunkie/justfiles/README.md

 - [mypy](https://mypy.readthedocs.io/en/stable/) - https://github.com/python/mypy
 - [sphinx](https://www.sphinx-doc.org/en/master/) - https://github.com/sphinx-doc/sphinx

-### Python Recipes
+#### Python Recipes

+`build` - Uses `pdm` to build the distribution files

+`build-docs` - Builds the documentation using Sphinx

 `init` - Initializes a new project using `pdm`, adds the required development packages and creates a set of documentation files.
 Works by running the following recipes `init-pyproject`, `init-dev-pkgs`, and `init-docs`

-`build` - Uses `pdm` to build the distribution files

-`build-docs` - Builds the documentation using Sphinx
+`init-venv` - Intializes a virtual environment as configures the project manager to use it

 `lint` - Runs the `ruff` linter